garysheng/faithwalk-os/poems/the-shapeshifters-art.md

 Every idol bears God's face,
 Distorted by unholy grace.

-Beware the host that feels so pure,
+Beware what feels so pure and bright,
-The cause that seems so right and sure.
-If it asks for ultimate devotion,
+Yet asks for ultimate devotion's might.
-If it stirs revolutionary motion,

-If it promises to save the world
+If it claims to save the world's decay
-Through human flags unfurled,
-If it claims exclusive truth
-Apart from Christ's own proof—
+Apart from Christ's own holy way—

-Then know the Shapeshifter's there,
+Know the Shapeshifter is there,
-Weaving lies in truthful prayer.
+Weaving lies in sacred prayer.
-For every false logos must fail,
+Every false logos must fail,
 Every counterfeit grow pale.

 Only Christ, the true Logos,
-Can heal what sin and Satan broke.
+Heals what sin and Satan broke.
-Only He contains all truth,
-Beauty, goodness without reproof.

-All other ways are broken parts,
-Fragments of divine arts
-Stolen, twisted, weaponized
-To keep the soul from paradise.

-Worship the false way, reap death's wage.
-Follow Christ, turn history's page.
-For in Him all logoi find
-Their purpose, truth, and peace combined.

-The victory is already won—
-Evil's reign will soon be done.
-Till then, test every voice you hear:
+Till His victory's complete,
-Does it draw to Christ more near?
+Test each voice: Does it lead to His feet?

 For Satan's greatest trick by far
 Is making false light shine like a star,
 While the true Light humbly stands
 With nail-scarred, outstretched hands.

+So test each spirit, weigh each call—
+Does it bow to Christ as Lord of all?
+For only Truth Himself can free
+Us from the Shapeshifter's mockery.

 ---